 The course surveys the major writers and works of English literature of the Romantic, Victorian, Edwardian, Modern and Postmodern Periods.
-Students examine English literature, critically analyzing the representative works in all of the literary genres: the essay, short story, the novel, the epistolary novel, poetry, song, and
+Students examine English literature, critically analyzing the representative works in all of the literary genres: the essay, short story, the novel, the epistolary novel, poetry, song, and drama.

-Prerequisite: ENG 003A with a grade of "C" or better

-C-ID ENGL 165
+Prerequisite: ENG 003A with a grade of "C" or better CSU, UC, Program Applicable C-ID ENGL 165